Adoption Memo

 Teams exploring agent orchestration who can isolate one internal workflow and evaluate failure modes before expanding scope.

-Useful for proving that the product can convert abstract AI excitement into a concrete pilot decision.
+It proves the product can turn abstract AI excitement into a concrete pilot decision.

 Case Read